abhilashjp/lookupapp/docs/tax-identification-number/denmark.md

 2. Covered under ATP, a specific work-related pension scheme.
 3. Mandated by tax authorities to obtain a CPR number for tax-related procedures in Denmark.

 The Danish CPR number plays a crucial role in virtually all interactions with public authorities, including tax affairs.
-It is prominently featured on official identification documents such as passports, driver's licenses, health security cards, etc. Refer to section III, "Where to find TIN," for more details.
-It is also known as personnummer in Danish
+It is prominently featured on official identification documents such as passports, driver's licenses, health security cards, etc. It is also known as "personnummer" in Danish.

 **Format**